JosipKis/JosipKis/README.md

 🧠 IT Student at Studij Informacijskih Tehnologija at University of Zadar (SIT UniZd)

-🔭 I’m currently waiting for college to start.
+🔭 I’m currently working on a employee managment app for a client.

 🌱 I’m currently learning Java Spring!